wesreisz/icsaet-prompts/3_people-process.md

 - Consider organizational readiness and change management needs
 - Cross-reference information across different data sources
 - Validate trends against multiple sources of evidence
-- Consider diversity, equity, and inclusion implications
-- Evaluate remote and hybrid work considerations

 ## Evaluation Criteria
 The analysis should be:
-- Comprehensive yet focused on practical applications for different organizational levels
+- Comprehensive yet focused on practical applications
 - Based on concrete examples and evidence from multiple sources
-- Actionable for individuals, teams, and organizations
+- Actionable for technology leaders and organizations
 - Balanced in considering both benefits and challenges
 - Clear and well-structured for easy understanding
 - Supported by data from content.json, connector, and knowledge base